 Several real estate sources said Hering’s group has signed a lease for the 7,900 square-foot building, currently vacant.
 Hering said that’s not the case.
 “We have a commitment on the space,” Hering said.
 “But we have outs.
 It’s based on certain conditions being met.”

 You know I’m going to say it – A location that doesn’t exactly lend itself to the theme (even with lots of work), no parking and not exactly a strong track record, being opened by someone with “no restaurant experience”, with a formula that failed 12 years ago.
 Has Portland changed that much?
 I’ve got a bad feeling about this one.
 Here’s a link to the whole story.

 Speaking of the O, their big review this week is Crush, a rather expensive, though award-winning restaurant, in Seattle.
 I’d never heard of the author – S.j.
-Sebellin-Ross, so I looked her up; she’s a marketing and PR person.
+Sebellin-Ross, so I looked her up; .
 Just seems weird that the Oregonian states they are going to focus on restaurants with more mass appeal – with attention being given to the suburbs – places for the common man, such as Taco Time.
 This is a suburb?
 A restaurant with mass appeal?
 They seem very confused over there.